S1pi/Royal-Buns/README.md

 Additional Notes:
 For Burgers, the availability days field will be visible but cannot be modified.
 Ensure you select the correct category to see all relevant options.

+ADDITIONAL DOCUMENTATION OF THE BACKEND CAN BE FOUND THROUGH THIS LINK:   https://users.metropolia.fi/~walttewe/royalbunsDocs/apidoc/